-Sherri Damlo is the owner of Damlo Edits, a division of Damlo Does, LLC.
-Sherri holds a bachelor's of arts degree in English and Creative Writing from the University of Kansas.
 She has been involved in the creation of educational materials since 2002 and has been a professional editor since 2005.
-She also has laboratory experience in the biological sciences and has been trained in laboratory methods and field collection.
-She has worked on numerous field projects for the Kansas Biological Survey, Kansas Wildlife and Parks, and the Environmental Protection Agency.
+She has laboratory experience in the biological sciences and has been trained in laboratory methods and field collection.
+Sherri has worked on field projects for the Kansas Biological Survey, Kansas Wildlife and Parks, and the Environmental Protection Agency.

 She began her career in medical editing at a medical transcription company where she worked as a medical proofreader.
 She then went on to work on the editorial staff for the American Academy of Family Physicians, was a medical editor for a medical communications company, and then an editor for a continuing medical education firm.
-Currently, she runs Damlo Does, LLC, in Seattle, WA, where she directed all editorial projects for 6 years.
+Sherri then went on to found Damlo Does, LLC, in Seattle, WA, where she directed all editorial projects for 6 years.
 In 2013, she became a board member for the Northwest Science Writers Association; appointed in 2017, she is still currently a board member for Science Editor, a journal of the Council of Science Editors.

 A global editor

-As a medical, scientific, and technical editor, she works with clients across the globe, including those from China, France, Germany, India, Ireland, Japan, the United Kingdom, and the United States.
+As a medical, scientific, and technical editor, she has worked with clients across the globe, including those from China, France, Germany, India, Ireland, Japan, the United Kingdom, and the United States.
 She enjoys the challenges and rewards that come from working with authors whose first language is not English.

 - American Association for Clinical Chemistry